diesel-rs/diesel/guide_drafts/migration_guide.md

 This has the implication that for generic implementations using a inner existing `ToSql` implementation you cannot create temporary values anymore and forward them to the inner implementation.

-For backend concrete implementations there are the following functions avaible to workaround this limitation:
+For backend concrete implementations, the following functions allow You to work around this limitation:

 * `Output::reborrow()` for the `Pg` and `Mysql` backend
-* `Output::set_value()` for the `Sqlite` backend (Checkout the documentation of `SqliteBindValue` for accepted values)
+* `Output::set_value()` for the `Sqlite` backend (Refer to the documentation of `SqliteBindValue` for accepted values)

 ## Changed `FromSql` implementations
 <a name="2-0-0-from-sql"></a>

-We changed the raw value representation for both, the postgres and mysql backend, from a `& [u8]` to an opaque type.
+We changed the raw value representation for both PostgreSQL and MySQL backends, from a `& [u8]` to an opaque type.
 This allows us to include additional information like the database side type there.
-This change enables users to write `FromSql` implementations that decide dynamically which kind of value was received.
+This change enables users to write `FromSql` implementations that decide dynamically what kind of value was received.
 The new value types for both backends expose a `as_bytes()` method to access the underlying byte buffer.

 Any affected backend needs to perform the following changes: